Showing posts with label economics. Show all posts

 Sunday 12 May 2019

 In 2012 two economists claimed they knew why countries succeeded or failed.
-They didn’t.
-But they were onto something
+Did they?

 Daron Acemoglu is a Professor of Economics at the Massachusetts Institute of Technology.
 James A. Robinson is an economist too; he taught for some years at Harvard and now holds a professorship at Chicago.
 Both men have published widely, sometimes together.
 In 2012 they published a hefty tome titled Why Nations Fail: The Origins of Power, Prosperity, and Poverty.